Purdue-FYE/engr-13100-2026-fall/source/quizzes/Excel Question Banks/Descriptive Analysis & Data Quality/Summary Statistics/descriptive-statistics-1.md

 Write the formulas you would use in cells G8, G9, G10, and G12.

 ## Part c)
 Excel says the value in G12 from your formula is 4.0.
-Write the numerical Excel would calculate in cell G13.
+Write the numerical value Excel would calculate in cell G13.

 ## Part d)
 Complete column H.